 Sensible Defaults / Chapter 01

 Any system seeking to define a universal approach to life is going to fall far short for all people.
 When it’s too broad it becomes harder to tailor to everyone’s unique situation.
 I’m a teacher.
 I’m a father.
 I’m an Engineer.
 I’m a mother.
-The intent in this sporadic series of articles is to try and find a common an implementable school of thought, such that anyone can gain something of use and merit.
+I am a student.
+I am a doctor.

 Once you are able to see the elements of your life for what they truly are and what they actually mean to you, then you can decide on what to do with them.
 The challenge with the things that we all collect is that their status in our lives shifts in importance the longer they stay with us.
 They also shift in importance depending on where in your life they appear.
 Being able to understand these shifts and react to them is an essential skill that needs to be developed in all of us.

 Our lives are complex, with a number of moving parts that are all competing with each other for attention and oftentimes supremacy.
-As we carry these parts around with us, they occupy physical, conscious or subconscious space.
+As we carry these parts around with us, they occupy physical, digital and mental spaces.
 The issue being that each one of these parts contributes overall to our mental overhead.
-Becoming aware of these parts, then being able to categorise them and place them, first into main categories and then into smaller compartments.
-Once these categories and their compartments are clearly defined, managing them is the next step.
-Once you understand the pieces in a defined format, the enormity of the task becomes ever more apparent.
+The journey to reduce this mental overhead begins by defining those elements that are essential, followed by carefully considering what is enough to our overall wellbeing, with as little excess as possible.